CodyKochmann/generators/README.md

 __all__ = 'cpu_time', 'time_pipeline', 'runs_per_second'
 if hasattr(iter([]), 'next'): # only python2
     def _cpu_time(rusage):
-        ''' just like python3's time.process_time :
-            Process time for profiling: sum of the kernel and user-space CPU time.
-        '''
         usage = rusage()
         return usage.ru_utime + usage.ru_stime
     # i used a nested partial because access to the arguments is